 An Open Letter from a Coalition of Environmental NGOs to 16 Chinese banks Regarding the Chromium Pollution Incident in Luliang(English)

 Voluntary initiativesAgricultural Bank of China has committed itself to the following voluntary standards:

-The Agricultural Bank of China has no publicly available investment policies (May 2018).
-In its CSR Report of 2017, under 'Responsibility Management' it mentions:
+The Agricultural Bank of China has no publicly available investment policies, nor has it a webpage on corporate social responsibility.